Exclusive!

 television documentary

-name General Tom Thumb—the
+The stage name General Tom Thumb—the

-Celebrated American Dwarf—was
+Celebrated American Dwarf—was given to Charles

-old English fairy tale where little Tom fought great
+English fairy tale where little Tom fought great

 battles mounted on a mouse.
 Barnum's choice of name